pologovaa/eclipse-wiki/Debugging-with-nSIM.md

    In this tab, user need to indicate correct properties file/TCF file for current CPU core.

    ![Choosing proper properties file for nSIM](images/Choosing proper properties file for nSIM.png)

+    To see output from the target application, go to **Common** tab and check "Allocate console (necessary for input)".

+    ![Check “Allocate console” in Common Tab]
+    (images/Check “Allocate console” in Common Tab.png)

+    _Check “Allocate console” in Common Tab_

    _Choosing proper properties file for nSIM_
 3. Debugging an ARC EM C project